 The Which?
-Money Helpline is a free service for all Which? members, providing one to one help and guidance on any personal finance matters over the telephone.
-If you're not a Which? member, and you'd like to speak to one of our money experts, you can subscribe today for just £1 for one month.
+Money Helpline is a free service for all Which? members, providing one-to-one help and guidance on any personal finance matters over the phone.
+If you're not a Which? member and you'd like to speak to one of our money experts, you can subscribe today for just £1 for one month.

 This guide answers some of the most common queries we've received about capital gains tax (CGT).

 Q. I bought an oil painting for £12,000 many years ago but recently decided to auction it off.
 The painting sold for £3,000 – a huge loss.
 Can I offset this against other capital gains?

 Our experts say: Yes you can, but losses on personal possessions are calculated as if the item’s final value had been £6,000.
 For example, if you sell an oil painting for £3,000, after paying £12,000 for it, this means you can only record a loss of £6,000 (rather than the actual £9,000 shortfall).